|

 My early career was in research and

-technical papers in conferences on the subject of submerged arc welding gas and oil transmission
+technical papers in a number of pipeline conferences on the subject of submerged arc welding

-service.
+service and the problems with hydrogen sulfide induced cracking.
 However none discussed possible weld metal problems when subjected

 to sour gas.